artsy/README/playbooks/engineer-workflow.md

 **_Request a review_** from at least one team member.
 This should be someone who has context around the changes that were made, experience with the system(s) being modified, and/or knowledge of the language/framework in use.
-Team members that are not explicitly assigned to a PR are encouraged to contribute as well, but reviewers have the explicit responsibility to help make sure the code is elegant, understandable, and will not have unforseen impacts.
+Team members that are not explicitly assigned to a PR are encouraged to contribute as well, but reviewers have the explicit responsibility to read the code in question and provide commentary or feedback on it.

 If you want to let someone know the PR is happening without requesting their review, just @ them in the body of the PR.